IR Information Latest Financial Highlights

 (JPY: Million)

-At the end of the second quarter of the current fiscal year, total assets stood at 214.1 billion yen, an increase of 11.7 billion yen from the end of the previous fiscal year.
-The main increases were 5.0 billion yen in cash and deposits, 3.0 billion yen in merchandise and finished goods, 0.6 billion yen in other accounts receivable, 1.2 billion yen in other current assets, 1.1 billion yen in intangible assets, and 1.7 billion yen in investment securities.
-The main decrease was 1.2 billion yen in accounts receivable-trade.
+At the end of the third quarter of the current fiscal year, total assets stood at 210.1 billion yen, an increase of 7.7 billion yen from the end of the previous fiscal year.
+The main increases were 7.0 billion yen in accounts receivable-trade, 3.9 billion yen in merchandise and finished goods, 0.5 billion yen in raw materials and supplies, 1.4 billion yen in other current assets, 0.4 billion yen in buildings and structures, net, 0.8 billion yen in other, net under property, plant and equipment, 1.9 billion yen in intangible assets, 1.1 billion yen in investment securities, 0.3 billion yen in retirement benefit asset, and 1.8 billion yen in investments and other assets.
+The main decrease was 11.7 billion yen in cash and deposits.

 Net Assets